About the Journal

 Archiving

-This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
+This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for preservation and restoration purposes.
 More...

 Publication Ethics and Publication Malpractice Statement

-Ethical Guideline for Journal Publication
+Ethical Guidelines for Journal Publication

-An editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+Fair play: Manuscripts are evaluated for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

-The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+Confidentiality: The editor and editorial staff must not disclose information about submitted manuscripts to anyone other than the corresponding author, reviewers, potential reviewers, editorial advisers, and the publisher, as appropriate.

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
+Disclosure and conflicts of interest: Unpublished materials disclosed in a submitted manuscript must not be used in an editor’s own research without the author’s written consent.

 Duties of Reviewers

-Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except as authorized by the editor.
+Confidentiality: Manuscripts received for review must be treated as confidential documents and must not be shown to or discussed with others except as authorized by the editor.

-Reviews should be conducted objectively.
-Personal criticism of the author is inappropriate.
-Referees should express their views clearly with supporting arguments.
+Standards of objectivity: Reviews should be conducted objectively.
+Personal criticism of the author is inappropriate, and reviewers should express their views clearly with supporting arguments.

 Duties of Authors

-Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work.
+Acknowledgment of sources: Proper acknowledgment of the work of others must always be given.

 Copyright Notice

-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution 4.0 International License that allows others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.
+Authors retain copyright and grant the journal the right of first publication.
+The work is simultaneously licensed under a Creative Commons Attribution-ShareAlike 4.0 International License , which allows others to share the work with proper acknowledgment of the work’s authorship and initial publication in this journal.

 Plagiarism Policy